MEET LAUREN McHALE

 As a full-time SoulCycle instructor, I have learned that strength and inspiration come in all different forms.
 I have trained experienced athletes working on changing up their workout regimen, held rider’s sweaty hands while they cry through high-intensity training, and spent quality time with clients who use endorphin highs to heal their hearts and strengthen their minds.
 Going to the gym is one thing, but having a coach and a community that pushes, motivates, and supports one another is what really makes being an athlete such a deeply spiritual experience.

-There is no one specific type of person who benefits from Unfiltered Wellness: the idea that we don’t have to treat our challenges as deep dark secrets; rather, the strength we gain when we overcome obstacles in our lives should remind us that we are capable of more than we may think.
+We don’t have to treat our challenges as deep dark secrets; rather, the strength we gain when we overcome obstacles in our lives should remind us that we are capable of more than we may think.

 Witnessing my mother’s battle with mental illness taught me that having a strong support system and the ability to lean on others during our darkest times has the power to teach us that we are truly stronger than we believe.
 When it comes to facing the circumstances of your life and not allowing them to get in the way of your health and happiness, that is where I come in.